khakhalin/notes/00_words_to_lookup.md

 (the link is also in [[01_Tools]] / Resources, so fee free to delete it from here later)

 # Algos and top priorities
+* Why exp() in softmax, and why node2vec replaced it with sigmoids?
 * [[Xie2020noisy_student]] - finish this one first and foremost
 * How to do bayesian 01 guesser?
 How does process 001 if current history is 0?
 How to combine n-grams of diff length?
 Derive, and also google / check on the web.
 * When to use BatchNormalization() in a network?
 Why don't we use it always?
 Or should we use it always?
 What's the logic here?